Ele4327/Test/README.md

 Of course, if you want dependences and all, but, we strongly recommend you, install the shell first, leave you the code here if you miss it:

 > sudo ./sh-install.sh -i install

+To execute, if you miss that too:

+> sudo _shell -i run

 And play and enjoy.